willxxy/willxxy.github.io/first.md

 <img src="/png/Heart_anterior_exterior_view.png" style="height: 300; width:100px; display: block; margin: 0 auto"/>

 The heart is universally known as the symbol of love.
 But this symbol is contrastive to the one that is shown above.
 Out of curiosity, I searched up how the '<3' symbol came to be.
-According to History.com, the known theory stems from a plant, called silphium, that grew on the North African coastline and was used for contraception.
+According to History.com, scholars speculate that the symbol stems from a plant, called silphium, that grew on the North African coastline and was used for contraception.
 The plant's seedlings looks like this:

 <img src="/png/silpperf.seeds1.jpg" style="height: 300; width:300px; display: block; margin: 0 auto"/>